 Periodised training refers to a methodology of preparing the body for physical activity via structured and organised time periods.
-Put simply, this kind of training provides the body with the stresses which cause adaptation of the body's physiology.
-It is important to note that the body requires a recovery period from these training stresses so that it can actually adapt, and therefore improve functional capacity.
-If athletes do not allow for adequate recovery in their training, then performance gains can be poor and injuries are likely to occur.
+Put simply this kind of training provides the body with the stresses which cause adaptation of the body's physiology.
+It is important to note that the body requires a recovery period from these training stresses so that it can actually adapt and therefore improve functional capacity.
+If athletes do not allow for adequate recovery in their training then performance gains can be poor and injuries are likely to occur.

-Whilst training for your Smiddy event will require some hard work, it may also require you to train a little smarter, not just more often.
+Whilst training for your Smiddy event will require some hard work it may also require you to train a little smarter not just more often.
 A sample periodised training month is shown below.

-The 2020 Bottlemart Smiddy Challenge will consist of nine consecutive days riding, ranging between 120 km and 200 km per day.
+Challenge in the Tropics will consist of five consecutive days riding, ranging between 130km and 160kms per day.
 However, you don't need to reach these distances each day you train.
-Instead, by using a periodised method, you do smaller amounts on a regular basis with specific types of training focusing on different areas, such as speed, strength and endurance.
+Instead, by using the periodised method, you do smaller amounts on a regular basis with specific types of training focusing on different areas, such as speed, strength and endurance.